dotnet/android/Documentation/guides/AndroidAssetPacks.md

 ## Alternative Methods

-to implement the hack provided by @infinitespace-studios.
+An alternative method is available on [github](https://github.com/infinitespace-studios/MauiAndroidAssetPackExample).
+This method allows developers to place additional assets in a special [NoTargets](https://github.com/microsoft/MSBuildSdks/blob/main/src/NoTargets/README.md) project.
+This project is built just after the final `aab` is produced.
+It builds a zip file which is then added to the `@(Modules)` ItemGroup in the main application.
+This zip is then included into the final app as an additional feature.

 Using a separate project like in the hack is one way to go.
 It does have some issues though.

 1. It is a `special` type of project.
 It requires a `global.json` which imports the